 A1 Telekom Austria Group started the media literacy initiative "A1 Internet for All" in Austria in 2011 and until 2014 rolled it out in similar projects and initiatives in all the Group's countries.
 In the framework of free Internet usage trainings, participants acquire the competence required to actively take part in social life in the digital age.

-These Internet workshops are held at three permanent locations in Vienna, Klagenfurt and Salzburg as well as at social insitutions and "on tour" all over Austria.
+These Internet workshops are held at three permanent locations in Vienna, Klagenfurt, Salzburg and Linz as well as at social insitutions and "on tour" all over Austria.
 The course offerings include some 30 different classes: From entry-level workshops like "How to read with a computer mouse" for the little ones to "Using the Internet on a tablet or smart phone" for seniors.
 Complementary workshops for teachers and informational events for parents and grandparents are held additionally.
 A positive and safe introduction into the digital world is the basis for the further successful consolidation.

 The initiative "A1 Internet for All" collaborates with more than 30 partners from the educational and social sector.
 Furthermore, the programme is supported by more than 4,000 A1 employees, from the CEO to apprentices, have provided help and support in this trainings so far.

 To make sure this contribution to bridging the digital divide in Austria can be measured, the initiative is scientifically evaluated by Vienna University for Economcs and Business Administration's NPO Competence Centre.
 The NPO Competence Centre confirms that, with its media competence initiative "A1 Internet for All", A1 has contributed significantly to bridging the digital divide in Austria.